Prisms and Prismatic Cohomology

 Our second application is to the study of perfectoid rings.
 Generalizing Theorem~\ref{thm:B} (2), we prove that there is a ``perfectoidization'' for {\em any} finite algebra over a perfectoid ring, and this operation behaves like the perfection in characteristic $p$ in many ways.

-\begin{theorem} Let $R$ be a perfectoid ring and let $S$ be an integral $R$-algebra. \begin{enumerate} \item {\em (Perfectoidizations of integral algebras)} There is a perfectoid ring $S_\perfd$ with a map $S\to S_\perfd$ such that any map from $S$ to a perfectoid ring factors uniquely over $S_\perfd$.
+\begin{theorem} Let $R$ be a perfectoid ring and let $S$ be an integral $R$-algebra. \begin{enumerate} \item {\em Perfectoidizing integral algebras (Theorem~\ref{PerfdDiscrete}):} There is a perfectoid ring $S_\perfd$ with a map $S\to S_\perfd$ such that any map from $S$ to a perfectoid ring factors uniquely over $S_\perfd$.